franout/tensorflow_for_pynqz2/README.md

 # Tensorflow 2.1 for Pynq Z2 ( zynq 7000 xilinx SoC )
 The wheel has been produced cross compiling with different compiler's flags using the script provided by tensorflow for building it for rasberry since the official binaries does not work on the board.

+The compilation chain used is the official one for the Rasberry

-Below the part which i modified:
+Below the part which i modified for the entire tensorflow ( wrt to tensorflow repository ./tensorflow/tools/ci_build/pi/build_raspberry_pi.sh ) :
 ```bash
   PI_COPTS="--copt=-march=armv7-a --copt=-mfpu=vfpv3-d16
   --copt=-mfloat-abi=hard